TheCarpetMerchant/archive_reader/README.md

 ## Android : How to install ?
 It is advisable to make a backup of the app's data from the Settings before installing an update.

-If you got the app from the Play Store, you will need to uninstall it before re-installing it the first time. **If you got Premium through the Play Store, the subscription will not be kept if you uninstall the app.
+If you got the app from the Play Store, make a backup since you will need to uninstall it before re-installing it the first time. **If you got Premium through the Play Store, the subscription will not be kept if you uninstall the app.
 I suggest waiting until 20/01/24.**

 1) Click the link above and go to Assets > archive_reader.apk to download the update.
 2) From your file explorer, open the downloaded .apk file.